Special Interest Group on Information Retrieval: Awards

 The group gives out several awards to contributions to the field of information retrieval.
 The most important award is the Gerard Salton Award (named after the computer scientist Gerard Salton), which is awarded every three years to an individual who has made "significant, sustained and continuing contributions to research in information retrieval".

 Additionally, SIGIR presents a Best Paper Award to recognize the highest quality paper at each conference.
 "Test of time" Award is a recent award that is given to a paper that has had "long-lasting influence, including impact on a subarea of information retrieval research, across subareas of information retrieval research, and outside of the information retrieval research community".
 This award is selected from a set of full papers presented at the main SIGIR conference 10–12 years before.

 SIGIR Academy

-The ACM SIGIR Academy is a group of researchers honored by SIGIR.
+The SIGIR Academy is a group of researchers honored by ACM Special Interest Group on Information Retrieval.
 Each year, 3-5 new members are elected (in addition to other "very senior members of the IR community" who will be "automatically" inducted) for having made significant, cumulative contributions to the development of the field of information retrieval and influencing the research of others.
 These are the principal leaders of the field, whose efforts have shaped the discipline and/or industry through significant research, innovation, and/or service.

+History

+The SIGIR Academy was established in 2021 by the Association for Computing Machinery's Special Interest Group on Information Retrieval (SIGIR) to recognize individuals who have made significant cumulative contributions to the field of information retrieval.